Handling math errors in Wipple

 Originally posted on wipple.org.

-Previously, Wipple’s built-in math operations like /
+Previously, Wipple’s built-in math operations like / and sqrt would cause the program to crash

 if provided an invalid input.
-This caused problems when graphing functions using the math
+This caused problems when graphing functions using the math library:

 plot (x -> 1 / x) -- crashed when x = 0!